Hemysai/Line1MaxDelayCalculator/README.md

-### Line1 Forward-Start Recommender
+### Line1 Max Delay Calculator

 ---

 **Project Overview**

-This project helps commuters plan their trips by suggesting the optimal time they should start in advance to ensure they reach their destination on time.
+This project helps commuters plan their trips by calculating the max delay that might occur.
 The system leverages analytics-derived insights from historical transportation data to recommend the best departure time.

 ---

 ## **Technologies Used**

+- **Pandas**: For data manipulation, cleaning.
-- **Pandas**: For data manipulation and analysis.
+- **Python**: For data analysis.
-- **Python**: The programming language used for the backend logic.
-- **AWS S3**: For storing large datasets such as video files or interaction logs.
+- **AWS S3**: For hosting the static website.
-- **AWS Route53**: For domain purchase and .
+- **AWS Route53**: For domain purchase and hosted zone.
-- **HTML5**: For front-end design.
+- **HTML**: For front-end design.
+- **javascript**: For delay calculations.

 ---
 ## **Output**